AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 ---
-lastModified: 2018-06-28
 title: How to use Markdown for writing documentation
-seo-title: How to use Markdown for writing Adobe documentation
 description: this article provides the basics and reference information for the markdown language used for writing articles.
-seo-description: this article provides the basics and reference information for the markdown language used for writing articles for Adobe documentation.
 ---

 # How to use Markdown for writing technical documentation